 Material characterisation, phase transitions, electrochemical properties and possible fuel cell applications of Nd₂₋ₓPrₓCuO₄ and Nd[subscript(2-x-y)] La[subscript(y)]PrₓCuO₄ systems

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in the St Andrews Research Repository are protected by copyright, with all rights reserved, unless otherwise indicated.